hackclub/hackclub/workshops/sprite_creator/README.md

 # Reading in the Text File
 - We are going to read in a text file that we will later create.
 The text file will be where the user enter's their sprite information.
-- Add the code we will write after the "import" statement but before our function
+- Add the code we will write after the "import" statement but before our function.

 <img src="https://vip.socio-corp.jp/wp-content/uploads/sites/3/2014/12/pixel-art-1.gif?w=500" width="380" alt="Train Pixel Art Gif">